Karanbhateja/DSA/README.md

 ## Contributing

 Feel free to Contribute.
-Please try to add comments int the code so that everyone can easily understand.
+Please try to add comments in the code so that everyone can easily understand.
 Don't add code which is already present in the repository.

 ### Creating A Pull Request